 To read the elevation profile, the left starts at Shek Pai Wan, and the right ends at Sok Kwu Wan.
 Notice the difference in the slope of Ling Kok Shan from the left, and then from the right.

 Start at Sok Kwu Wan

-Continue walking along this undulating path that runs parallel to the sea for 2 kms.
-It’s a fairly relaxing walk with beautiful views of Hong Kong south island, and fishing farms just off the coast of Lamma Island.
+Continue walking along this undulating path that runs parallel to the sea for 2 km.
+It’s a fairly relaxing walk with beautiful views of Hong Kong’s south island, and fishing farms just off the coast of Lamma Island.

 Continue hiking through the village till you arrive at the flight of stairs next to a public toilet.
-Now most people would turn right here to hike up to Ling Kok Shan.
-But personally I prefer to scale it from the other side.
-So, this point will be where we will finally exit from after climbing to the top.
+Now, most people would turn right here to hike up to Ling Kok Shan.
+But I prefer to scale it from the other side.
+So, this point will be where we will finally exit after climbing to the top.

 Mo Tat Wan to Yung Shue Ha

-From the public toilet, keep hiking for another 2 kms.
-Once again, the hiking trial is easy and very peaceful.
-As you begin approaching Yung Shue Ha, the next village, lookout for beautiful views of the rocks in the sea to your left.
+From the public toilet, keep hiking for another 2 km.
+Once again, the hiking trail is easy and very peaceful.
+As you begin approaching Yung Shue Ha, the next village, look out for beautiful views of the rocks in the sea to your left.

 Tung O to Ling Kok Shan

 Walk across Shek Pai Wan beach to the pier.
 Next to the pier is a path that takes you through Tung O Village.
 Follow this path as it twists behind the village, and up onto the hill.